Herohtar/netlify-cms-oauth-firebase/README.md

 This is a Firebase Cloud Function that allows [Netlify CMS](https://www.netlifycms.org/) to authenticate with GitHub or GitLab via OAuth2.

 ## Setup
+### 0) Prerequisites
+These instructions require that you have created a [Firebase](https://firebase.google.com/) project and have installed and configured the [Firebase CLI Tools](https://github.com/firebase/firebase-tools).
+See the [Firebase CLI Reference](https://firebase.google.com/docs/cli/) for more details.

 ### 1) Get the code
 Clone the repository and install dependencies:
 ```